-G. M. ROGERS HAS on hand a good assortment of New and Second-Hand Furniture, Feather-Beds, Mattress, and almost every article used in keeping house, with the offers at low prices, for cash, at 21 SALEM STREET, UP STAIRS.
+G. M. ROGERS HAS on hand a good assortment of New and Second-Hand Purniture, Feather-Beds, Mattress, and almost every article used in keeping house, which he offers at low prices, for each, at 21 SALEM STREET, UP STAIRS.
 IMPROVEMENT IN CHAMPOOING AND HAIR-DYEING.

-MADAM BANNISTER (formerly Madam Calros and the public, that she has removed to the washington st., and 20 West st.; where will be found there Restorative. her Restorative, the most celebrated in the world, is the prevents hair from turning gray, and products in all diseases of the scalp.
-She stands second is none in Hair-Dyeing and Champooing.
-Ladies waited on at their residences, either is a out-of town.
+ADAM BANNISTER (formerly Madam Cas-MADAM BANNISTER (formerly Madam treavx) would inform her kind and liberal parties and the public, that she has removed to 131 Washington st., and 20 West st.; where will be footd Washington st., and 20 West st.; where will be footd washington st., and 20 West st.; where will be footd washington st., and 20 West st.; where will be footd washington st., and 20 West st.; where will be footd washington st., and 20 West st.; where will be footd washington st. her Restorative, the most celebrated in the world, it prevents hair from turning gray, and produce in all diseases of the scalp.
+She stands second it protection in Helical Products are one in Hair-Dyeing and Champooing.
+Ladies waited on at their residences, either is a out of town.

 Hair dressed in the latest style.
-She can refer to the first people in the cities of Boston, Prevident Worcester, and elsewhere.
-Come and try for jet DANIEL MANN, M. D., SURGEON DENTIST And Manufacturer of Mineral Teeth, (Formerly Mann & Melbourne, Summer St.) s an office in SUFFOLK PLACE, (two doors from shin gion street,) and invites old friends and st s to visit him.
-Invalids and others who dislike it it a Dentist's Office will be waited upon at the Just Published, BY R. F. WALLCUT, 21 CORNEILS, 'THE ESCAPE OR, A LEAP FOR PREEDOM!
+She can refer to the first people in the cities of Boston, Provident the first people in the cities of Boston, Provident Worcester, and elsewhere.
+Come and try for year to occupie the cities of Boston, Provident to the cities of Boston to the cities of DANIEL MANN, M. D., URGEON DENTIST And Manufacturer of Mineral Teeth, (Formerly Mann & Melbourne, Summer St.) an office in SUFFOLK PLACE, (two does for shin gion street,) and invites old friends and rest to visit him.
+Invalids and others who dislike it a Dentist's Office will be waited upon at the Just Published, BY R. F. WALLCUT, 21 CORNEILS, 'THE ESCAPE OR, A LEAP FOR PREEDOM!
 A Drama, in Five Acts, BY WILLIAM WELLS BROWN Price 20 cents.

-HITCHINGS & DENNETT, DEALERS IN PAPER HANGINGS, AT WHOLESALE AND RETAIL, No. 113 WASHINGTON STREET, E. H. HITCHINGS, JERE.
-A. DENNETT, May 21.
+HITCHINGS & DENNETT, DEALERS IN

+PAPER HANGINGS, AT WHOLESALE AND RETAIL,

+No. 113 WASHINGTON STREET, E. H. HITCHINGS, JUNE A. DENNETT, May 21.
 6m